 Tertiary Teaching Excellence Awards

-They provide an opportunity for teachers to further their careers and share good practice in teaching.
-Up to 12 Sustained Excellence Awards of $20,000 each are awarded annually.
-One recipient also receives the Prime Minister’s Supreme Award.
+These awards provide an opportunity for teachers to further their careers, celebrate success and share good practice in teaching.

 The national Tertiary Teaching Excellence Awards (TTEA) were established in 2001.

 A key focus of the awards is to identify and reward teaching practices that are student-focused and committed to promoting effective learning.
 They are open to teachers from across the entire tertiary education sector.
 To date, more than 150 teachers have been celebrated through the Awards.